Dexstaar/dexstaar.github.io/_posts/2016-11-15-algorithm-for-fibonacci.markdown

         arrA[1][1] = z;
     }
 }
+{% endhighlight %}

 So this is what I should have submitted.
 One thing that consolable is I couldn't have written it even if I had been aware of the time complexity requirement.
 I was given an hour for the test but it actually took several hours to understand this linear algebra way.
 But I regret that I was overestimated my knowledge of algorithm.
 Practicing algorithm is a kind of daily work-out for programmers and I feel I've been getting more confident for programming since I started practicing it.
 Failures of coding test always gets me frustrated and have a doubt whether I should keep spending time for it.
 I totally fucked up my last promising chance in Singapore.
-Now it's time to go back to the basement and reorganize myself to make new plans for life. -->
+Now it's time to go back to the basement and reorganize myself to make new plans for life.